 The transition to a green and low-carbon economy will create new jobs, generate some job losses, and change the composition of skills in other jobs.
 Given this context, the public and private sectors will require workers to train and acquire new skills to respond to new labor market needs.
-In a green transition, jobs require both technical skills (specific to each
+In a green transition, jobs require both technical skills (specific to each occupation and economic sector) and core(soft) skills.
+Among the main core skills required for green jobs, by the skill level of occupation, ILO (2019) defines skills in two ways: The skills required across the labour force and The Skills required in medium to high-skilled occupations.
+A description of these skills found by ILO is given below:

-- Required across the labour force: Environmental awareness and protection; Adaptability and transferability skills; Teamwork skills; Resilience to see through the changes required; Communication and negotiation skills; Entrepreneurial skills; and Occupational safety and health (OSH). - The Skills required in medium to high-skilled occupations: Analytical thinking (including risk and systems analysis); Coordination, management, and business skills; Innovation skills; Marketing skills; Consulting skills; Networking, IT and language skills; Strategic and leadership skills.
+Required across the labour force: Environmental awareness and protection; Adaptability and transferability skills; Teamwork skills; Resilience to see through the changes required; Communication and negotiation skills; Entrepreneurial skills; and Occupational safety and health (OSH).

+The Skills required in medium to high-skilled occupations: Analytical thinking (including risk and systems analysis); Coordination, management, and business skills; Innovation skills; Marketing skills; Consulting skills; Networking, IT and language skills; Strategic and leadership skills.